Perined – Taking innovation in own hands, with the right IT

 Download WEM Success brochure here

 Data management plays a major role in recent developments in the health care sector.
 Perined is one of the leading companies in health care data management.
 By managing data registrations, the company contributes to improving the quality of birth care in the Netherlands.
-A new application was built in WEM, to apply data in an optimum way.
-The result is a user friendly registration procedure that also creates room for innovation, as Ger de Winter, director of Perined tells us more about.
+Perined built a new application in WEM to apply data in an optimum way.
+The result is a user-friendly registration procedure that also creates room for innovation, as Ger de Winter, director of Perined, tells us more about.

 A noble cause

 “Infant mortality during birth giving is quite high in the Netherlands compared to other European countries, especially if you look at Scandinavian countries, such as Sweden,” Ger explains.
 “By providing a health care information registry, including feedback, we contribute to improving the quality of birth care in the Netherlands.
 The data that we deliver is being used to improve the health care process.”

 This is a noble cause in which IT plays a major role: “With WEM we were able to optimize the information stream and make information management easier to handle and more user friendly.”

 Time for change